VictorHanert/System-Integration/00._Assignments/10a._Document_A_Database/01._node_knex_migration/notes_knex.md

 Schema migration (DDL)
 Data migration / Seeding (DML)

+Schema migration refers to changes in the database structure.
 Data migration usually refers to moving data from one database to another.
 Seeding is the process of populating a database with data, usually a new database.